fghaas/cfgmgmtcamp2025/README.md

-# Es Es Ka Em
+# It's Your Own Damn Fault!
-Warum gute Leute nicht bei euch arbeiten wollen
+Why great people don't want to work with you

-"Fachkräftemangel!"
-"Wir finden keine guten Leute!"
-"Wir würden ja total gerne mehr Frauen einstellen, es bewerben sich nur keine!" — wenn in deinem Unternehmen solche Sätze rumfliegen, dann macht es gewaltig was falsch.
+‘Skilled labour shortage!’
+‘We can't find any good people!’
+‘We'd love to hire more women, but none are applying!’ - If these kinds of sentences are flying around in your company, then it's doing something very wrong.

 * * *

-Presented by Florian Haas at LinuxDay AT 2024, 2024-09-28
+Presented by Florian Haas at Config Management Camp 2025.

-Rendered slides from this presentation are at <https://fghaas.github.io/linuxdayat2024>.
+Rendered slides from this presentation are at <https://fghaas.github.io/cfgmgmtcamp2025>.

 * * *